Free Trial

 A plan you can measure.

-Each setup becomes a playbook with its own stats
+Each setup becomes a playbook with its own stats.

-Win rate, R:R and profit factor calculated per setup
+Win rate, R:R and profit factor calculated per setup.

-Rule-following trades compared against rule-breaking ones
+Rule-following trades compared against rule-breaking ones.

-Reviews backed by real synced data, not memory
+Reviews backed by real synced data, not memory.

-From Plan to Proof
+From plan to proof

-Turn your plan into
+Turn your plan into playbooks that track themselves.

 Encode each setup once.
 Every synced trade is attributed automatically from then on.

-Setups as Playbooks
+Setups as playbooks

 Each setup in your plan becomes a playbook in Tracker Fx.
 Your plan stops being a document and becomes a structure your data fills in.

-Adherence Tagging
+Adherence tagging

 Tag whether a trade followed the plan.
 Tracker Fx then splits performance into on-plan and off-plan so the cost of breaking rules is a number.